 Nutritional details are calculated from the ingredients used in this recipe.
 You should calculate nutritional values based on ingredients you have access to.

 Finally – Porcupine Meatballs (Pressure Cooker)

-The meatballs gravy thickens naturally during cooking using the starch from the long-grain rice making it perfect to serve with potato or sweet potato mash, steam rice, pasta, and/or your favorite vegetables.
+The meatball gravy thickens naturally during cooking using the starch from the long-grain rice making it perfect to serve with potato or sweet potato mash, steamed rice, pasta, and/or your favorite vegetables.

 I guarantee this recipe will become a family favorite.

 Don’t save this awesome recipe for at-home only, check out how to make porcupine meatballs in a Dutch oven.